 A ROMAN Governor killed himself because he could not supply his daughter with jewels.
 Perhaps Miss CLARKE, step-daughter of Colonel WAUGH, might have driven a stronger Roman to despair.
 That is to say, unless she be a type of her graceful class-the class which clothes itself in soft raiment from Bond-street, and sometimes does not pay the bill.
 Really, however, the ninth statue in the Arabian palace would be unreasonable if it could not walk or ride without parasols at eighteen guineas each, or smile in chandelier light without a wreath of golden roses.
 Supposing the MARY in question to be a lily, what would be the cost of painting it, for a morning at Court?
-A lace chemisette (we suppose), 51.; a white glace dress, with gold and white lace train and gold brocade, 551.
-10s.; a headdress, with gold wreath and feathers, 51.5s.; ten buttons, 5l.; a pair of Mechlin lace sleeves, 81.
+A lace chemisette (we suppose), 51.; a white glacé dress, with gold and white lace train and gold brocade, 55%.
+10s.; a headdress, with gold wreath and feathers, 57.5s.; ten buttons, 51.; a pair of Mechlin lace sleeves, 81.
 8s.
 For one afternoon, possibly, this may be considered liberal; but what if the painted lily require a fresh coating ten times during the season, upon a similar scale?
 Well, we will waive that.
-If necessary, let MARY wear real turquoise buttons, green and white Court dresses rich with pearls, pointlace parasols lighter than Indian canopies, shell buttons, silver azaleas, sapphire wreaths, rose point bonnets, crystallized silks, and all the houri draperies and decorations which bedecked the elegance of MARY, daughter of Mrs. WAUGH; but there is an item which cannot be pardoned : "Dressing four dolls, 121.
+If necessary, let MARY wear real turquoise buttons, green and white Court dresses rich with pearls, pointlace parasols lighter than Indian canopies, shell buttons, silver azaleas, sapphire wreaths, rose point bonnets, crystallized silks, and all the houri draperies and decorations which bedecked the elegance of MARY, daughter of Mrs. WAUGH ; but there is an item which cannot be pardoned : "Dressing four dolls, 121.
 12s."
 Whose dolls?
 Are dolls ever dressed in this way?
-"Of course," Miss MARY dressed in this way?
-"Of course," Miss MARY some new building.
-Now, the Castle Rock of Edin-says.
-Then say nothing more of African idols, burgh is, as far as I know, simply the noblest in Scotfor if you bedizen a block of wood, or a mass of wax, linen, and sawdust, with exquisite tissues and jewelling, you are not less mad or idolatrous than the worshipper of Mumbo-Jumbo.
-The costume of a wedding party, in the WAUGH family, seems to have cost 1200l.
-And a great horror is excited.
-Stay a moment: you saw the bridemaids come out of church; you admired and envied them.
-You flattered the young CLEOPATRA with her wreath of silver and diamonds.
-You never thought then that this would come to bankruptcy.
-After all, however, bankruptcy is a series of curves at once so majestic and harmonious we counsel the people of Dublin to look to themselves.
+"Of course," Miss MARY says.
+Then say nothing more of African idols, for if you bedizen a block of wood, or a mass of wax, linen, and sawdust, with exquisite tissues and jewelling, you are not less mad or idolatrous than the worshipper of Mumbo-Jumbo.
+The costume of a wedding party, in there may be an assassination in the dark; we counsel the people of Dublin to look to themselves.
 He would certainly use the knife, if he dared-this parodist of tragedy who grins at the slaughter of women and gloats over the mutilation of children.
 We shall, perhaps, pain our readers by quoting a few lines of the detestable doggerel, but we shall carefully omit whatever is indecent, although we cannot select a verse without reprinting a brutality :---